-5.3.3 ACD Backsplash
+5.4.3 ACD Backsplash

-5.4 Results from heavy ions beams
+5.5 Results from heavy ions beams

 GSI results.
-This was essentially already discussed in our previous paper.
+This was essentially already discussed in our previous paper and we have no udpates.
+We should mention the following:

-• TKR cluster size for ion events

-- discussion on optimized split-point for large occupancy events - verification of quenching effects and comparison with results from 2003
+- TKR cluster size for ion events measured and input in the digi algorithm - discussion on optimized split-point for large occupancy events (btw this was never used for the LAT should we push on this?) - verification of quenching effects and comparison with results from 2003